 Effective October 26, 2012, Omeros Corporation, Gregory A. Demopulos, M.D., our chairman, chief executive officer, president and interim chief financial officer, and Richard J. Klein, our former chief financial officer and treasurer, entered into the Settlement Agreement settling and releasing all of the parties' respective claims in the lawsuit described in Part II, Item 1 of our Quarterly Report on Form 10-Q filed with the U.S. Securities and Exchange Commission on August 7, 2012.
-Under an order filed by the U.S. District Court for the Western District of Washington on November 5, 2012, all claims asserted by Omeros, Dr. Demopulos and Mr. Klein were dismissed with prejudice and all of Mr. Klein's Qui Tam Claims were dismissed without prejudice to the United States Government.
+Under an order filed by the U.S. District Court for the Western District of Washington on November 5, 2012, all claims asserted by Omeros, Dr. Demopulos and Mr. Klein were dismissed without prejudice to the United States Government.